kshinoz98/CircuitPython/README.md

 ### Description & Code

-In this assignment, we started doing code with circuit python.
-We just needed to make the onboard neopixel red.
+In this assignment, we just started doing code with circuit python, and our assignment was to make the onboard neopixel red.
+The main focus of the assignment was to learn how to connect a board and getting familiar with the syntax of CircuitPython.

 ```python
 import board